Why Your Neck And Shoulders Feel So Tight All The Time

 Not in a dramatic, knock-you-out way.

-• their shoulders stop sitting up near their ears
+• shoulders that sit up near the ears

 Sometimes that tiny shift is enough to make everything feel easier to carry.

-• Apply magnesium cream to your neck and shoulders
+• Apply Calm Magnesium Cream to your neck and shoulders

-• Gently massage it in — no aggressive deep tissue situation needed
+• Gently massage it in, no aggressive deep tissue situation required

 • Drop your shoulders intentionally